Refresh. Reimagine. Renew.

 “The only way to optimal health is to take care of ourselves everyday emotionally, physically and mentally.”

-Sheri Davidson, licensed acupuncturist and integrative health coach, specializes in preventative medicine.
+Sheri Davidson, licensed acupuncturist and Duke Integrative Medicine trained wellness coach, specializes in preventative medicine.
 She loves sharing her passion for wellness living and Eastern medicine through her blog, The Wellness Inspired Podcast, and practice, Element 5, Acupuncture + Wellness in Rice Village District of Houston, TX.

 15-minute zoom call for a complimentary health assessment/consultation.
 We will assess where you are in health, explore short-term and long-term health goals, and discuss the best way to get started on your healing journey.
 713-942-7110